10 Day Trips From Melbourne

 The Best Day Trips From Melbourne City By Car

 I have been driving around Australia on a good dozen road trips, eight as a solo traveller.
 Melbourne’s good thing is that most places are within a short drive of 100 km or less.
-These are Melbourne day trips that you can do without worrying about staying overnight along your way.
+You can make these Melbourne day trips without worrying about staying overnight.

 Here is my list of ideas for easy day trips from Melbourne that you can do solo or with friends.

 Mornington is one of those unusual places to visit near the city.
-Only a one-hour drive southeast of Melbourne, it truly makes you feel on holiday, even if you are a local.
-The street cafes, the laid-back atmosphere, the lovely beaches and walks.
-You can spend a few hours or half-day in Mornington, and from there, you can easily explore all the Mornington Peninsula attractions and make a relaxed day trip from East Melbourne.
+Only a one-hour drive southeast of Melbourne makes you feel on holiday, even if you are a local: the street cafes, the laid-back atmosphere, the lovely beaches and walks.
+You can spend a few hours or half a day in Mornington, and from there, you can easily explore all the Mornington Peninsula attractions and make a relaxed day trip from East Melbourne.

-If you love to get active with a more energetic walk, there is also a 100km Mornington Peninsula Walk that combines four shorter and hinterland hilltops walks.
+If you love to get active with a more energetic walk, a 100km Mornington Peninsula Walk combines four shorter and hinterland hilltop walks.
 But you can also choose the 30km from Cape Schanck to Portsea Surf Beach.
 Another thing to do on this fun day trip is to stop at the Mornington Peninsula Hot Springs.

 Road Trip Distance: 120-150 km from Melbourne to Cape Schanck via the coastal highway, Brighton, Mornington.
 If you add Sorrento and Flinders, it is a bit longer.
 But this is all doable on a day trip.

-My Tip: Prefer going on a weekday trip over weekends.
+Bonus Tip: I prefer to go on weekdays over weekends.
 It gets busy with locals and usually is crowded.

 2. The Healesville Wildlife Sanctuary